 We will next issue a report confirming our recommendations, and then submit and process your application through to completion.

 To provide you with further protection we are happy for you to be accompanied to our meetings by a relative or friend and will, if you wish, send a copy of our report and recommendations to them.
 In addition, we always recommend that you seek independent legal advice before entering into a legally binding equity release contract.
-Finally, all of our Equity Release advice is validated by TenetConnect, which is a member of the Equity Release Council.

 It is often said that you cannot buy peace of mind.
 However we believe this is exactly what our equity release service provides, allowing you to rest assured in the knowledge that you have the right equity release solution for your circumstances.